bekk/bekk-christmas/post/thecloud/kubernetes-operators-101.md

 image: https://i.imgur.com/PRCyBqa.jpg
 ingress: Kubernetes has become the _de facto_ container orchestrator since it's initial release in 2014.
-It is a great tool for managing diverse workloads in a clusters of machines, possibly spanning multiple availability zones.
+It is a great tool for managing diverse workloads in clusters of machines, possibly spanning multiple availability zones.
 As the usage grows, new requirements for how to deploy and operate specialized software emerges.
 The Operator pattern is one of the more prominent responses to these new requirements.